 Afterwards, return to the front of the house and turn right.
 Continue across an arm of the lake on a footbridge and follow the path as it curves round and leaves the grounds through a gate in the castle walls, emerging on a bend in the road.

-At the bend in the road the (possibly closed) Castle Inn is on the right.
-A little further along Chiddingstone's attractive village street8 you come to St Mary's church9, which is worth visiting.
-Opposite the church the Tulip Tree tearoom is up a short driveway behind the Chiddingstone Stores.
+At the bend in the road the Castle Inn is on the right, the first building on Chiddingstone's picturesque village street8.
+Opposite St Mary's church9 the Tulip Tree tearoom is up a short driveway behind the Chiddingstone Stores.

 Head east along the road to Larkin's Farm and continue along a footpath across the brow of Hampkin's Hill.
 Turn left in front of Vexour and go downhill to rejoin the road.
 Cross Vexour Bridge and take the right-hand of two footpaths, heading north-east.
 After crossing a footbridge bear left to go across a field, then along the left-hand edge of two more.
 Turn right at a path junction and head alternately east and north across a few more fields to Penshurst station.